Tuition & Financial Aid

 Welcome to the Office of Financial Aid at Moore College of Art & Design!
 We are excited to assist you on your creative educational path by exploring all resources to make a Moore education affordable.

-Moore College of Art & Design offers a variety of scholarships and financial aid programs to assist students in meeting their educational goals.
-Financial aid is available to all students pursing a degree-seeking program.
+Moore College of Art & Design offers a variety of scholarships, fellowships and financial aid programs to assist students in meeting their educational goals.
+Financial aid is available to all students pursuing a degree-seeking program.
 The benefits of a Moore education outweigh the costs, and in many cases, the costs are reduced with the help of scholarships and financial aid.

 Financial aid processes and procedures are time-sensitive.
 Along with other important information, below are important financial aid timelines to assist in returning all necessary materials submitted on time to ensure that you are considered for as many aid opportunities as possible.